Solution of Least Squares Problems with Randomized Preconditioned Normal Equations: Perturbation of the preconditioned normal equations

 The first step of the preconditioned normal equations (\ref{e_pne}) is mathematically equivalent to the least squares problem $\min_{\vy}{\|\ma_p\vy-\vb\|_2}$, which has the unique solution $\vy_*\equiv \ma_p^{\dagger}\vb$.
 Since the right preconditioned matrix $\ma_p$ has the same column space as $\ma$, the least squares residual is equal to that of the original problem (\ref{e_ls}),

-In order to replicate the numerical results in Section~\ref{s_num}, we set up the first step with two different perturbations for the preconditioned matrix $\ma_p$, so that the resulting linear system is nonsymmetric.
+In order to derive realistic perturbation bounds that reflect the numerical errors in Section~\ref{s_num}, we set up the first step with two different perturbations for the preconditioned matrix $\ma_p$, so that the resulting linear system is nonsymmetric.
 We assume that the triangular system solution in the second step is computed exactly, because any errors have only a minor, lower order effect.

 Let $\me_s\in\rnn$ and $\me_p\in\rmn$, $\kappa(\mr_s)\epsilon<1$, and

 The computed solutions corresponding to (\ref{e_pne}) are modeled as